 Regulations of The Texas Higher Education Coordinating Board (THECB) govern refunds.
 Approximately eight weeks after the start of a semester, a check is mailed to the address left by the student.
 Students who officially drop a course or withdraw from all classes are granted refunds of tuition and mandatory fees.
-For additional information, please see "Drops and Withdraws" on the college website at www.wcjc.edu.
+For additional information, please refer to the college website at: www.wcjc.edu.